Hanzlu/Pingpong/README.md

 # Pingpong
 Classic Pingpong Game in Javascript

-Left block is moved with "w" and "s", right block with "o" and "l"
+Left block is moved with "W" and "S", right block with "O" and "L"